PratikSitapara22/Pratik_Sitapara.github.io/README.md

 Welcome to my portfolio!
 I'm Pratik Sitapara, an AI Engineer passionate about transforming cutting-edge AI research into real-world applications.
-With two years of experience in AI architecture, I specialize in Retrieval-Augmented Generation (RAG), Large Language Model (LLM) tuning, and enterprise AI deployments.
+With two years of experience, I specialize in Retrieval-Augmented Generation (RAG), Large Language Model (LLM) tuning, and enterprise AI deployments.
 I thrive on solving complex challenges, optimizing performance, and ensuring AI solutions are efficient, scalable, and impactful.
 My structured approach, strong collaboration skills, and commitment to clear documentation enable seamless communication with teams and clients.

 🚀 I am currently open to new opportunities where I can contribute my expertise in AI-driven solutions.
 Feel free to explore my work and connect—I look forward to collaborating and innovating together!